mfonsen/parsestatements/README.md

 parsestatements
 ===============

 For parsing Finnish Osuuspankki (CSV, transactions only) and S-Pankki (PDF) statements to JSON.
+This is a tool that works for me, no much effort has been done beyond that goal.

-Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen JSON-muotoon
+Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen JSON-muotoon.
+Tämä toimii minulle eikä muita tavoitteita ole ollut.

 If you find this useful or have any thoughts, please contact me: http://iki.fi/mf

 Known issues
 ------------
-  * this is a tool that works for me, no much effort has been done beyond that goal
+  *
   * in my test material, I don't have all possible transaction types.
 These need to be added manually.
     * At least in S-Pankki it's possible to add custom types that replace actual transaction type.
 This makes it quite hard to detect the correct type.
   * originally developed in Ubuntu, later only in OSX